metrorailings/OwlBlog/content/posts/week-14-insights.md

 Teddy Bridgewater and the rest of the Panthers are playing slightly sloppy.
 Makes me realize that teams coming off the bye are probably more likely to playing at half-speed instead of full strength.
 Never trust another team coming off the bye unless the moment is too juicy.

+Denver nailed a touchdown in 4 plays to open the second-half.
+Sad, but I think this Carolina team is a bit rudderless coming out of the bye.
+It's becoming clear to me that teams coming off byes need time to rev up.

 ***

 ## Saints @ Eagles